dudematthew/foundry-audio-receiver/README.md

 ### Behaviour

-- **Reconnect:** if the stream drops (common when nothing is playing into the encoder), the module retries with backoff.
+- **Reconnect:** if the stream drops (common when nothing is playing into the source), the module retries with backoff.
 - **Volume:** there is **no** automatic loudness fix.
 Use **Configure Settings → module → Stream volume multiplier** plus the **Stream** slider in Playlists until it sounds right.
 - **CORS:** the game runs in a browser.
 If the stream URL is on another host/port than Foundry, the browser may block it.
 Open **DevTools (F12) → Console** and look for CORS errors.
 To put the stream behind the same origin as Foundry, use a reverse proxy; there is a **Caddy** example in `contrib/swyh-caddy-proxy/`.